venkyg88/wdpr-validators-android/README.md

 ##isObjectInRange(Object object, int lower, int Upper)

-Predicate method to determine whether or not the input object falls in between the lower and upper integer bound values inclusively.
+Predicate method to determine whether or not the input object's length falls in between the lower and upper integer bound values inclusively.
 This method uses a public method to find the length of the passed object, it also takes care of all kinds of objects - arrays, collections, maps, Json objects, Json Arrays, class property length(number of exposed fields), etc.

 **Params**
 - object `Object`